SuzumiyaAoba/via/README.md

 Ensure the command specified in your rule exists in your system `$PATH`.

 ### "No matching rule found"
-1. Run with `--explain` to see what Entry checked.
+1. Run with `--explain` to see what Via checked.
 2. Check if your file has an extension.
 3. Verify your regex patterns.